|Photo of completed model, built by Chris Andrews|

 Marbelup Models has purchased several ViTrains locos from the UK.
 These are available for purchase as a "donor" mechanism at a cost of $140 each.
 This compares favourably with the Hollywood Foundry mechanisms which cost around $200 for single bogie drive and $250 for double bogie drive (including cost of NorthYard wheels.)

-The 3D-printed underframe will be available in two versions, to suit either the ViTrains or Hollywood Foundry mechanism.
+The 3D-printed underframe is available in two versions, to suit either the ViTrains or Hollywood Foundry mechanism.
 The different mechanisms are not interchangeable.
 The 3D-printed bogie sideframes are also specific to each mechanism.

 The coupler height of the DB loco has been set at the correct scale height for WAGR/Westrail narrow gauge rollingstock, i.e. 12.2 mm (above rail height) rather than the HO coupler height (9.9 mm) which is commonly used for most Sn3½ models.
 This has been done because the correct height "looks better" for modern locos and rollingstock.
 Provision has been made in the underframe design to lower the couplers to match the HO coupler height by using Kadee #149 couplers which have an "overset" shank together with a spacer approx. 1 mm thick between the coupler box and mounting pad.